apache/pulsar/site2/docs/functions-package.md

     ...
     ```

-## Verify
+## Start Functions in cluster mode
-If you want to start a function in cluster mode, replace `localrun` with `create` in the commands.
+If you want to start a function in cluster mode, replace `localrun` with `create` in the commands above.
 The following log indicates that your function starts successfully.

  ```text
    "Created successfully"